khalid-hussain/shaheen/chap7.md

 if you open his dressing.
 I would not have interfered in your work but please recall that you had left him thinking that he's incurable."

-By this time Badr Bin Mughira's skepticism were far from removed.
+By this time Badr bin Mughira's skepticism were far from removed.
 Besides his voice, he had also recognized his bag.
 He was also quite familiar with the hands that had treated his wounds on a number of occasions.
 His amazement changed to happiness.
 He said to the Commander of the Medical Corps, "Don't